eclipse-agail/agile-recommender/README.md

-# Recommender and Configurator Service on the AGILE Gateway
+# Recommender and Configurator Docker Service

 ## This service provides 6 APIs in total:
 localhost:8090/recommenderdockerservice/updateRepositories